FahimKamal/UE5_MazeEscape/README.md

 ## 🎓 Project Context & Motivation

-This project, **"Blackout Facility,"** is being developed by **Fahim Kamal Ahmed** as the capstone assignment for **Course #4: Blueprint Scripting** of the **[Epic Games Game Design Professional Certificate](https://www.coursera.org/professional-certificates/epic-games-game-design-professional-certificate#courses)** offered on Coursera.
+This project, **"Blackout Facility,"** was developed by **Fahim Kamal Ahmed** as the capstone assignment for **Course #4: Blueprint Scripting** of the **[Epic Games Game Design Professional Certificate](https://www.coursera.org/professional-certificates/epic-games-game-design-professional-certificate#courses)**.

-The project is being built from the ground up using the standard Unreal Engine First-Person template to focus entirely on the application of Blueprint scripting principles.
-The primary goal is to translate the conceptual Game Design Document (GDD) into a fully playable, interactive, and logical puzzle-escape game.
-The focus is on implementing core gameplay mechanics, event-driven programming, and robust interaction systems—all built exclusively with Blueprints.
-This repository documents the development process and will showcase the completed game.
+The primary goal was to design and implement a complete, polished game experience driven entirely by a robust, interconnected network of Blueprint systems.
+The project demonstrates a deep understanding of object-oriented design, event-driven programming, and stateful puzzle mechanics, all while laying the architectural foundation for a more complex stealth game.

 ---

 ## 🎯 Overview

 **"Blackout Facility"** is a first-person puzzle-escape game built in **Unreal Engine 5**.
-The player awakens in a dark, two-story industrial complex without memory.
-They must explore, solve environmental puzzles, manage a simple inventory of key items, restore power to the facility, and navigate a logical sequence of challenges to find the exit.

-The game is designed around a **first-person perspective** to enhance immersion and the feeling of isolation.
-The core experience is a loop of **Observe, Solve, and Progress**, challenging the player's logic and spatial awareness.
-This project aims to be a complete, self-contained game experience that demonstrates a strong command of Blueprint scripting for gameplay creation.
+The player awakens in the dark, abandoned storage room of a multi-story industrial facility.
+Armed only with a flashlight, they must explore the environment, solve a series of interconnected puzzles to restore power, and navigate a complex office floor to retrieve a valuable objective from the final meeting room.
+The game emphasizes logical problem-solving and environmental awareness, rewarding players with a dramatic, facility-wide transformation upon completing the main puzzle.

 ---

 ## 📜 Game Design Document (GDD)

 The entire design philosophy, detailed puzzle flow, gameplay mechanics, and narrative context for "Blackout Facility" are documented in the Game Design Document.
-This document serves as the blueprint for the development process.
+This document served as the blueprint for the development process.

 <p align="center">
   <!-- TODO: Make sure your GDD pdf is in the repo and update this link if needed! -->